linode/docs/docs/security/securing-your-server.md

 ## Configuring a Firewall

 Using a *firewall* to block unwanted inbound traffic to your Linode is a highly effective security layer.
-By specifying clearly the traffic you will allow access, you can prevent intrusions and network mapping from outside your LAN.
+By being very specific about the traffic you allow in, you can prevent intrusions and network mapping from outside your LAN.
 A best practice is to allow only the traffic you need, and deny everything else.

-[iptables](http://www.netfilter.org/projects/iptables/index.html) is the controller for netfilter, the Linux kernel's packet filtering framework. iptables is included in most Linux distros by default but is considered an advanced method of firewall control; consequently, several projects exist in turn to control iptables in a more user friendly way.
+[iptables](http://www.netfilter.org/projects/iptables/index.html) is the controller for netfilter, the Linux kernel's packet filtering framework. iptables is included in most Linux distros by default but is considered an advanced method of firewall control.
+Consequently, several projects exist to control iptables in a more user friendly way.

 [FirewallD](http://www.firewalld.org/) for the Fedora distro family and [ufw](https://help.ubuntu.com/community/UFW) for the Debian family are the two common iptables controllers.
-This section will focus on iptables but you can see our guides on firewalld and ufw if you feel they may be a better choice for you.
+This section will focus on iptables but you can see our guides on [FirewallD](/docs/security/firewalls/control-network-traffic-with-firewalld) and [ufw](/docs/security/firewalls/configure-firewall-with-ufw) if you feel they may be a better choice for you.

 ### View Your Current iptables Rules